Today we are covering How to Buy Used LEGO and Get it Cheap.

 Using the articles here, (earlier we wrote a popular article, How to Save Money on LEGO, which covered a lot of great ways to save on new LEGO) you will get the best deals on used LEGO and you can feel good about getting more pieces for your LEGO fan.
 Because, you know they are going to ask for more, right!?

 There are a lot of places to get good deals on used LEGO!

-We are covering ALL of the great ways to save, most of which we have personally tried and a few other ideas that friends and family have tried.
+We are covering ALL of the great ways to save.
+Most of which we have personally tried and a few other ideas that friends and family have tried.

 As we did in the last article we cover effective ways to save money on LEGO at each store/venue.
 Get ready to save!

 How to Buy Used LEGO (and get it cheap!)

 Each of the listed ways to save money on LEGO work!

 Keep in mind that some ideas for getting used LEGO are going to be better for you than others.